What is SlimLib ?

-SlimLib is a class library focused on applications development under DotNet.
-Big memory applications uses main memory (RAM) to process data sets.
-Data modifications are done in memory and are stored on disk while reads are mostly done in main memory.
-Hot data remain in RAM.
-Well designed, Big Memory applications can be few level of magnitude faster than ones using standard, in memory or embedded DBMS.
-They are different from in memory DBMS because they avoid separation between processing code and processed data by transparently maintains the object paradigm.
+SlimLib is a class library focused on Big Memory applications development under DotNet.
+Big memory applications uses main memory (RAM) to store and process data sets.
+Data modifications are done in memory and are stored on disk while reads are mostly done in memory.

 - A limited integration with programming languages despite sophisticated ORMs.

 - Writing massive paralelle concurrency data processing code is tricky.

 - Poor performances compared to pure in memory object processing.

 - They need connectors and transport layers that slow down applications.